-Power and Energy Unit Definitions A British thermal unit (BTU) is a measure of the heat content BTU of fuels or energy sources.
+Power and Energy Unit Definitions BTU A British thermal unit (BTU) is a measure of the heat content BIU of fuels or energy sources.
 A kilowatt (kW) is a unit for measuring power that is kW equivalent to one thousand watts.
 It is often used to describe generation capacity.
-A kilowatt- hour (kWh) is a measure of power usage as a function of time.
+K.VV A kilowatt- hour (kWh) is a measure of power usage as a function of time.
 For example, one kilowatt-hour is one hour of kWh using electricity at a rate of 1,000 watts.
-A megawatt (MW) is a unit for measuring power that is MW generation capacity A megawatt- hour (MWh) is a measure of power usage as a function of time.
+AVV II A megawatt (MW) is a unit for measuring power that is equivalent to one thousand kilowatts.
+It is often used to describe MW generation capacity.
+A megawatt- hour (MWh) is a measure of power usage as a function of time.
 For example, one megawatt-hour is one hour of MWh using electricity at a rate of 1,000 kilowatts.
-A gigawatt (GW) is a unit for measuring power that is CIW. equivalent to one million kilowatts.
-It is often used to describe Gw generation capacity.
-A gigawait-hour (Gwil) is a measure of power usage as a function of time.
+A gigawatt (GW) is a unit for measuring power that is equivalent to one million kilowatts.
+It is often used to describe GW generation capacity.
+A gigawatt-hour (GWh) is a measure of power usage as a CWI function of time.
 For example, one gigawatt-hour is one hour of GWh using electricity at a rate of one million kilowatts.
-Energy Unit Conversion s 1 kWh of electricity 3,412 BTUs 1 MWh 1,000 kWh 1 MW 1,000 kW 1 GWh 1,000 MWh 1 trillion BTUs 10^{12} BTUs 1 gallon of heating oil 138,500 BTUs 1 cord of wood 20,000,000 BTUs
+Energy Unit Conversion S 1 kWh of electricity 3,412 BTUs 1 MWh 1,000 kWh 1 MW 1,000 kW 1 GWh 1,000 MWh 1 trillion BTUs 10^{12} BTUs 1 gallon of heating oil 138,500 BTUs 1 cord of wood 20,000,000 BTUs